-Yoga 25-35 prerequisite: Previous Level (Additional Fee Required)
+Yoga 25-35 prerequisite: Previous Level

 This course will introduce students safely to the basic postures (asana), breathing techniques, and relaxation methods of yoga.
-Students will touch on the historical roots of yoga, providing an understanding of where yoga came from and where it fits into our society today.
+Students will touch on the historical roots of yoga, learning about where yoga came from and where it fits into our society today.
 Students will learn basic anatomy and physiology as it applies to the practice of yoga.
-This class is designed to allow students to experience the many health benefits of yoga, which include, but are not limited to increased focus, concentration, strength and flexibility.
+This class is designed to allow students to experience the many health benefits of yoga, which include but are not limited to: increased focus, concentration, strength and flexibility.